KrumpetPirate/AAXtoMP3/README.md

-# AAXtoMP3 AAxtoM4B
+# AAXtoMP3
-The purpose of this software is to convert AAX files to common MP3, M4A and M4B formats through a basic bash script frontend to FFMPEG.
+The purpose of this software is to convert AAX files to common MP3, M4A, M4B, flac and ogg formats through a basic bash script frontend to FFMPEG.

 Audible uses this file format to maintain DRM restrictions on their audio